minecraft-access/minecraft-access/CONTRIBUTING.md

 The `screen_reader` subpackage contains the implementation of screen reader proxy.
-Following the Interface segregation principle, we invoke this proxy everywhere where it needs to speak some text through a screen reader.
+Following the Interface segregation principle, we invoke this proxy everywhere where it needs to narrate some text through a screen reader.
 Then this proxy is responsible for passing text to the real screen reader (another layer of interface from SAPI, in fact).